opencomputeproject/OCP-OPF-Backend/README.md

 Insert the SD card into the Bananapi-R4 and boot it.
 Watch for the boot process and answer the configuration questions
-- Cluser node number must be set to 1 into a standalone configuration or 1/2 into a clustering mode (please read the wiki as documentation)
+- Cluster node number must be set to 1 into a standalone configuration or 1/2 into a clustering mode (please read the wiki as documentation)
 - Http proxy must be specified if your network requires a proxy

 ## Limitations